“Love the art in yourself, not yourself in the art”

 (Konstantin Stanislavski)

 This quote, from Konstantin Stanislavski, is a bit of a warning to actors not to get caught up in the trap of their own vanity.
-In other words, the actor, according to Stanislavski, must only be concerned with the art they produce, rather than their own image, their own hype, their own celebrity.
+The actor, according to Stanislavski, must only be concerned with the art they produce, rather than their own image and hype.

-It was one of the reasons he refused to practice his lines in front of a mirror, a habit he had picked up earlier in his career.
-He believed the actor must focus on finding truth by looking at themselves from the inside, rather than focusing on themselves from the outside.
+His focus on the interior, rather than the exterior, was one of the reasons he refused to practice his lines in front of a mirror, a habit he had picked up earlier in his career.
+He believed that focusing on what you looked like when you performed diverted attention from what drives the performance in the first place.

 Brief Bio